radergan/accessibility-refactor-horiseon/README.md

 - All image elements have a corresponding alt property
 - Heading attributes fall in sequential order
 - The title element is concise and descriptive
+- There are no longer significant rendering delays in the body load time

 ## Division of Tasks
 <img align="right" width="300" src="./assets/images/horiseon-site-mockup.jpg" alt="Final Mockup: Horiseon Website">
 A small screenshot of the final product is shown to the right.
 The work was spread across three types of effort, to meet the acceptance criteria:
 1. Semantics
-2. Alteration/consolidation of CSS (necessary, to point to new semantic HTML structures)
+2. Alteration/consolidation of CSS (coinciding with new semantic HTML structures)
 3. Performance (load time resolution viewed as necessary for accessibility improvements)

-### Semantics
+### Semantic Changes
 - Changed the class="header" div to a header block
 - Changed the div within the header block to a nav block
 - Changed all references to .header div selector to .header nav within the style.css file